mazyaniv/DOA_NET/README.md

 # DOA Net

-In this project I deeply intrested in the ways to enhance model-based learning approach for improve DOA estimation performance using mixed resolution data.
-This has made with an insparation from [Arad Gast project](https://github.com/aradgast/DOA_NF)
+In this project, I am highly motivated to advance the model-based learning method for enhancing DOA estimation performance by utilizing mixed-resolution data.
+This concept draws inspiration from [Arad Gast's project] (https://github.com/aradgast/DOA_NF).